GeorgioIO/Sql_northwind_data_analysis_project/README.md

-# Introduction to _Sales and Customer Insights with SQL (Northwind Database)_
+# _Sales and Customer Insights with SQL (Northwind Database)_

 Dive into my project of analyzing the famous **Northwind** database!
-Focusing on answering questions to get insights , This project explore Top Contributing Suppliers, High demand products , High revenue countries.
+Focusing on answering questions to get insights , This project explore 🚚 Top Contributing Suppliers, 📈 High demand products , 🌍 High revenue countries and many more.

 🔍 SQL queries ?
 Check them out here [project_sql](/project_sql)